 Winter Workshop Series

-NCSWEOA will have a series of workshops in January 2021.
+NCSWEOA will have a series of virtual workshops in January 2021.
 There will be three workshops, over the course of three days, from January 20-22.
 Registration for the workshop series is $25 for NCSWEOA members and $35 for non-members.

 Wednesday, January 20, 2021 10:00 am to Noon